ChrisTian206/ChrisTian206/README.md

 I'm currently dedicating my efforts to the following projects and tasks:

-1. **AI Note Summarization Web App**: Continuing development on my web app for AI note summarization using the MERN stack.
+1. **AI Note Summarization Web App**: Continuing development on a web app for AI note summarization using the MERN stack with an scrum team of 6.
 Implementing new features and optimizing the user experience.

 2. **React Advancement**: Advancing my skills in React by working on personal projects and exploring advanced concepts.